 The Transport and Parking Office is responsible for minimising the transport impact of the University's activities.

-With over 8,500 staff and 26,000 students working and studying across six sites in the Edinburgh area the ability to easily travel to and between sites is critical to the operation of the University.
+With over 14,000 staff and 40,000 students working and studying across five campuses in the Edinburgh area the ability to easily travel to and between sites is critical to the operation of the University.

-The geographical spread of the University sites also means that our staff, students and visitors place a significant demand on the city’s transport infrastructure, contributing to traffic congestion, pollution and carbon emissions.
+The geographical spread of the University estate also means that our staff, students and visitors place a significant demand on the city’s transport infrastructure, contributing to traffic congestion, pollution and carbon emissions.

 As part of its commitment to sustainability, the University seeks to work in partnership with others, including the City Council, transport operators and the Scottish Government, to reduce its overall impact caused by travel.

 Transport and Parking Office